Before you begin—planning for distance learning

 Other regulatory or funding requirements

 Some VET courses are also subject to additional regulatory requirements required by a licensing body.
-Although ASQA does not regulate these additional requirements, if an RTO is promoting to learners that they will be entitled to a particular license (such as a White Card) from an industry regulator, the RTO must comply with the additional requirements imposed by that industry regulator.
+Although ASQA does not regulate these additional requirements, if an RTO is promoting to learners that they will be entitled to a particular license (such as a White Card or registration as an Enrolled Nurse) from an industry regulator, the RTO must comply with the additional requirements imposed by that industry regulator.

 If you are delivering a VET course that has an additional licensed outcome, you must confirm with the applicable industry regulator that distance delivery is suitable.